 - Mood disorders: Long-term use of lean can make mood disorders like depression and anxiety more likely.

-- Problems with the stomach and intestines: Using lean can cause digestive problems like constipation, stomach bleeding, and stomach ulcers.
+- Problems with the stomach and intestines: Using lean can cause digestive issues like constipation, stomach bleeding, and stomach ulcers.

 - Hormonal imbalances: The ingredients in lean can throw off the body’s hormone balance, which can cause several health problems.